JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 Limit the characters users can enter.
 For example, if only numbers are supported in a field, and this is obvious to the user, ignore input of letters instead of showing an error:
 ![](port_correct.png){width=188}
-If it’s not obvious that only numbers can be entered, allow to enter any sign and perform validation.
+If it’s not obvious that only numbers can be entered, allow entering any sign and perform validation.
 ![](font_error.png){width=301}

 Provide a default value if possible.
 Even if the user decides to change the default value, it gives a clue on the expected input format.

-Write instructions and examples on how to fill a form using [сontext help](context_help.md).
+Write instructions and examples on how to fill a form using [context help](context_help.md).

 If it’s not possible to limit input, try to show an error as soon as possible so that the user can quickly return and fix it.